FallerS/FallerS.github.io/_posts/2021-01-15-second_post.md

-Both VaR-Versions are pretty close to our historic VaR results
+Both VaR-Versions are pretty close to our historic VaR results.

 We can plot a comparison for these VaR-approaches for some more industries: